pistachiochoco/Spla3-discord-bot/README.md

 ## TODOs
 1. Make query utils applicable for Fest(2.11~2.13) and Big Run(???)
-2. Add all commands into Discord (?) commands -> app_commands (in progress)
-3. Find a way to make this bot always online
+2. Find a way to make this bot always online
+3. ~~The validity period of tokens of spla3 API is 2 hours so generating tokens every 2 hours rather than generating tokens when send commands may make bot response faster(?)~~ `tasks.look()` or saving schedules every 2 hours and reading data locally may be faster(?)
+4. find which process is slow